mmalerba/ui-primitives/README.md

 TODO:

-- Custom item identity for item map
+- [BUG]: afterNavigation firing for mouse events.
 - Var-args version of compose function
 - Some way for schemas to define optional inputs & default values